 The process of rehab involves you talking and thinking about the activities you can do to improve your own journey, but helping others can also be a good way of achieving that.
 This allows you to give and receive encouragement from others, as well as valuable share experiences.
 It also helps you to reflect on your own goals and struggle to attain sobriety, making the petty worries you have fade away.

 Most of these are through support groups such as AA (Alcoholics Anonymous).
 They usually request senior members to give advice to younger members and help them on their journey.
 You can also participate in other activities that offer back to the community, such as volunteering in a children’s home, visiting and assisting seniors, volunteering at animal shelters, as well as serving others through community initiatives.

 These activities will help you feel more satisfied and maybe the feeling you need to maintain your sobriety.

 Always be alert for relapse signs

 Addiction never really goes away, and many people have relapses at least once in their lives (about 40 to 60 percent).
-That does not means you should never consider addiction treatment, but it simply reminds you that change is a difficult thing to handle.
+That does not mean you should never consider addiction treatment, but it just reminds you that change is a difficult thing to handle.

-It is important to recognize the triggers and signs that lead you to relapses, so that you are easily able to identify and stop them before they take root in your mind.
+It is essential to recognize the triggers and signs that lead you to relapses so that you are easily able to identify and stop them before they take root in your mind.

-It is important to consider rehab and continuous care, since this is a major part of the long term success of your journey.
+It is vital to consider rehab and continuous care since this is a significant part of the long term success of your journey.
 Enlisting the help of trusted friends and relatives is also useful for accountability reasons, but you also need to be aware of your own needs as this will help you to remain sober.